Skip to content

 Richard Threlfall

-Richard is motivated by the understanding that the world is facing both a climate and a social emergency.
+Richard is motivated by the understanding that the world is facing both a climate emergency and a social crisis.
 He is committed to doing everything he can to support public and private sector organisations to play their part in averting those disasters and support the attainment of the UN Sustainable Development Goals, to enable sustainable quality of life for everyone, everywhere.

 Geoff Cooper